-The Monmouth Diocesan Trust (MDT) supports the religious education of children in the Church in Wales schools in the Diocese.
+The Diocesan Trust (DT) supports the religious education of children in the Church in Wales schools in the diocese.
 It is responsible for managing the assets (buildings and land) that have been assigned to the trustees.

 Structure, governance and management

-Monmouth Diocesan Trust is a company limited by guarantee governed by its Memorandum and Articles of Association dated 19th June 1922.
+The Diocesan Trust is a company limited by guarantee, governed by its Memorandum and Articles of Association dated 19th June 1922.
 It is registered as a charity with the Charity Commission for England & Wales.

 Directors and Trustees

-At its Annual General meeting the MDT appoints an Executive committee of ex-officio and elected members to be the Directors of the Company and Trustee board of the charity.
+At its Annual General Meeting the DT appoints an Executive Committee of ex-officio and elected members to be the Directors of the Company and Trustee board of the charity.
 As such they are bound by both charity and company law.

-The AGM is held in September and the Executive Committee meets 4 times per year.
+The AGM is held in September and the Executive Committee meets four times per year.

 - The Bishop of Monmouth - The Right Reverend Cherry Vann

-- The Archdeacon of Monmouth - The Venerable Ambrose Mason
+- The Dean of Monmouth - The Very Reverend Ian Black

-- The Archdeacon of the Gwent Valleys and director of mission - The Ven Sue Pinnington
+- The Archdeacon of the Gwent Valleys and Director of Mission - The Venerable Stella Bailey

-2 members are nominated by the Director of Education and/or the Headteachers of the Diocesan Church Schools for election at the AGM.
+Two members are nominated by the Head of Education and the Headteachers of the Diocesan Church Schools for election at the AGM.

-Up to 5 Lay members, who must be in communion with the Church in Wales, are nominated by members of the Diocesan Trust.
+Up to five lay members, who must be in communion with the Church in Wales, are nominated by members of the Diocesan Trust.

-The members of the Committee of Management are elected for one year from the date of the AGM.
+*The members of the Executive Committee are elected for one year from the date of the AGM.

 Secretary and Executive Officer